 Whether or not they contain heavy metals, many microalgaes are not edible.
 In fact, they may be harmful if consumed, and there have been instances of microalgae supplements sold that turned out to be toxic.
 Therefore, consumers of such supplements should assure themselves of the reputability of the manufacturer.

-Since seaweeds have varying amounts of iodine and other nutrients, it can be difficult to know how much is in any given supplement.
+Since seaweeds have varying amounts of iodine and other nutrients, it can be difficult to know how much is in any given seaweed supplement.
 People with thyroid disorders may find that their conditions are made worse by eating kelp or taking seaweed supplements.
 High intake of iodine may result in elevated blood pressure and blood sugar.
-Some seaweed also contains large amounts of sodium, which can also worsen high blood pressure for those susceptible.
+Some seaweeds also incorporate substantial levels of sodium, which can also worsen high blood pressure for those susceptible.

 The information above, which is updated continually as new research becomes available, has been developed based solely on the results of academic studies.
 Clicking on any of the underlined terms will take you to its tag or webpage, which contain more extensive information.